jwhited02/deep-learning-challenge/README.md

 #### Model Performance:
 ![Model Training](images/compileTrain.png)

-- **Accuracy**: The model achieved an accuracy of 69.55%, falling short of the target accuracy of 75%.
+- **Accuracy**: The model achieved an accuracy of 69.68%, falling short of the target accuracy of 75%.
-- **Loss**: The model's binary cross-entropy loss metric was used to assess how well the model performed on the training and validation data.

 ![Evaluation](images/evaluation.png)

 #### Steps to Increase Performance:
 1. **Data Preprocessing Adjustments**:
    - Categorical variables with many unique values, such as `APPLICATION_TYPE` and `CLASSIFICATION`, were grouped into "Other" categories to reduce noise in the data.
+This had little to no effect on the accuracy.

 2. **Architecture Modifications**:
    - The number of neurons and layers was increased to add more complexity to the model.
-Additionally, dropout layers were added to prevent overfitting.
+At a certain point, it became clear that I was overfitting so I reverted back to 48, 24, and 12 neurons for the hidden layers.

+3. **Adding more Epochs**
+   - At first, I started with 25 epochs.
+When observing the training, it seemed like the accuracy was improving towards the end.
+When I increased the epochs, it didn't have a considerable effect on the accuracy but there was a noticeable change.

-3. **Early Stopping**:
+3. **Dropout layer**
-   - Early stopping was implemented to avoid overfitting by halting the training process once the validation loss stopped improving.
+   - I tried adding a dropout layer to prevent overfitting, but found that it also had little to no effect on the accuracy so I removed it.

-4. **Feature Scaling**:
+5. **Feature Scaling**:
    - StandardScaler was used to normalize the input features, ensuring that the model was not influenced by the varying scales of the different features.

 ---